Death Certificate Translation Dubai — MOJ License #701

 Embassy Coordination

 Each embassy has specific documentation requirements for repatriation.
-We coordinate with embassies to ensure translations meet their formatting requirements:
+We coordinate with embassies so that translations meet their formatting requirements:

 - Indian Embassy: Requires specific death certificate translation format, police clearance, and embalming documentation